The Tradition of Cattle Branding in Southern Alberta:

 The primary methods include:

-1.Hot Iron Branding - The traditional and most widely used method.
+1.Hot Iron Branding -.
 A heated branding iron is pressed onto the animal’s skin, creating a permanent mark.
 The shape of the brand is unique to each ranch, making it easily identifiable from a distance.

 3.Ear Tagging and RFID Tags - While not technically branding, ear tagging and RFID (Radio Frequency Identification) tags are widely used in Alberta as supplementary methods of identifying and tracking cattle.
 These tags can be scanned and tracked electronically, which provides additional information about each animal, such as age, health, and breeding history.